 Parenting styles are the choices that you make as a parent for raising your child.
 Here are the four most popular style categories .
 See if you think any of them relate to your own parenting style.
 You may find that you don’t resonate with a single style, but perhaps fall somewhere in between.

-Authoritarian parenting is a style that is demanding and rigid.
-The parent puts strict rules in play and expects them to be followed, which echoes a kind of military approach.
+Authoritarian parenting demanding and rigid.
+The parent puts strict rules in play and expects them to be followed.
 There’s little room for children to question why the rules are in place.
-“It is often effective in the short-term but children often rank lower in happiness, social confidence and self-esteem” .
+“It is often effective in the short-term but children often rank lower in happiness, social confidence and self-esteem.”

 This parenting style is authoritative, but it’s about empowering children, fuelling their self-esteem and giving them positive vision for their own future.
 While there is no agreement as to what constitutes positive parenting , positive parenting has been described as “accepting, warm, involved, sensitive, responsive, caring, and empathetic; social-emotional and cognitive growth fostering; and directive” .

 "So, if me and my partner have different styles, is that a bad thing?"

 Not necessarily.
 As long as you manage your differences by talking them through together and making your decisions together as a couple – your differing parenting styles don’t have to be a bad thing.

 Of course, this does rely on your communication being very good.
 If you’re struggling to talk about your relationship issues without falling out, then differing parenting styles could easily become another source of conflict.

 "So if we have the same parenting style, we’re good?"